martinholecekmax/Rubik-s-Cube/README.md

 5 | Yellow

 ### Reward
-The reward class is located in the ``reward.py`` file which contains two ways of how to calculate reward which can be switched between by commenting and uncommenting the following lines.
+A reward variable is a float number which is normalized to be between **-1** and **1**.
+The reward class is located in the ``reward.py`` file which contains two ways of how reward can be calculated.
+The first way is by using the ``calculate_reward_pieces_color()`` method which returns reward based on the cube's wall colours by taking a percentage of the correct colours per each wall.
+The other way is to use the ``calculate_reward_pieces_position()`` method which checks if every piece is in a correct position.
+These two methods can be swapped by commenting and uncommenting the following lines.
 ```python
 return calculate_reward_pieces_color()
 # return calculate_reward_pieces_position()
 ```
-The method ``calculate_reward_pieces_color()`` returns reward based on the cube's wall colors by taking a percentage of the correct colors per the wall.

 ### Done
 The ``done`` variable is represented by the boolean data type where **True** indicates that the cube is solved and **False** indicates that the cube is **not** solved.